 Micro-Scale Natural Gas Liquefaction Processes: Design and Optimisation: A Literature Study for the Design and Optimisation of Micro-Scale Natural Gas (NG) Liquefaction Processes has been undertaken for the basis of a Masters dissertation on the subject.
-The content of this report stipulates the design execution plan in support of the final Master’s dissertation.
+The content of this report stipulates the design execution plan supporting the final Master’s dissertation.

 The objectives of this execution plan were to: